Seemba-Gaming/docs/source/index.html.md

 # Introduction

-Welcome to the Seemba!
+Welcome to the Seemba SDK documentation page!
 You can use this documentation to integrate the Seemba Game Tournament and Monetization system.

 # Downloading the Seemba SDK